The Benefits Of Free Online Counseling Chats

 Are you interested in therapy but not interested in going into a therapist’s office?
 If so, you’re not alone.
-Now, professional advice you would discuss with a counselor can be obtained through an online counseling chat service.
-With some services, you can talk to a counselor or licensed therapist from the comfort of your own home or anywhere you have an internet connection.
+Now, professional advice you would discuss with a counselor can be obtained through an online therapy chat service.
+With some services, you can talk to a counselor or licensed mental health professional from the comfort of your own home or anywhere you have an internet connection.

 iStock/Anchiy

-A large number of qualified therapists are now choosing to work with an online mental health chat platform instead of confining themselves to their offices, which are expensive to maintain and limit the therapist to a certain pool of clients.
-Some therapists do both traditional counseling in the office as well as online counseling chat sessions.
-Online counseling increases availability for people who might not otherwise be able to reach out to a therapist.
+A large number of qualified therapists are now choosing to work with an online mental health chat platform instead of confining themselves to their offices, which are expensive to maintain and limit the therapist to a certain pool of clients who can visit them in real life and not just virtually.
+Some therapists do both traditional counseling in the office as well as virtual chat sessions.
+In most cases, virtual counseling increases availability for people who might not otherwise be able to reach out to a therapist.
 It also offers more flexibility and, although it may not be possible to find a free therapist, online therapy can significantly lower the end cost for some patients without insurance.

-Rather than trying to advertise their services independently, promoting individual websites, setting up safe payment channels, securing a chat room, and handling other expensive services needed to offer online therapy, many therapists choose to work through trustworthy websites that handle all of that.
+Rather than trying to advertise their services independently, promoting individual websites, setting up safe payment channels, building a chat room, and handling other expensive services needed to offer internet therapy, many therapists choose to work through trustworthy websites that handle all of that.
 Reputable websites also tend to verify that all mental health professionals registered with them are properly licensed and qualified.
 They also usually help clients find the most suitable available counselor that best fits their needs.
+For example, if a patient is experiencing panic attacks, they can be matched with someone who has experience helping people with anxiety.

 iStock

-With some online counseling chat services, such as BetterHelp, you can change therapists if you find in your therapy sessions that you and your online therapist are not a good fit.
-However, it can take time to build a rapport with your online counselor just as it would in a traditional, in-person setting.
+With some online counseling services, such as BetterHelp, you can change therapists if you find in your therapy sessions that you and your therapist are not a good fit.
+However, it can take time to build a rapport with your online counselor, just as it would in a traditional, in-person setting.
 Every counselor will likely need some time to listen to your concerns and find a treatment plan that works for you.
 If you find that your needs are not being met, you can let your therapist know what your expectations are.
-If you still don’t think it’s a good match, BetterHelp’s terms of service allows you to change therapists until you connect with a good fit.
+If you still don’t think it’s a good match, BetterHelp’s terms of service allow you to switch therapists until you connect with a good fit.

-There are a lot of benefits of online counseling and online therapy chat rooms; most mental health concerns treated in traditional face-to-face therapy can also be treated in online therapy with a licensed therapist or counselor.
+There are a lot of benefits of online counseling and online therapy chat rooms; most mental health issues treated in traditional face-to-face therapy can also be treated in remote therapy with a licensed therapist or counselor.
 These concerns include:

 • Depression